 - Improved outcomes: True learning should yield better results.
 This might be fewer mistakes, improved efficiency, increased profitability, or any other relevant metric that indicates a positive shift from past performance.

-- Internalization of new knowledge: For individuals, this involves being able to articulate what was learned and how it affects their decision-making process.
+- Internalisation of new knowledge: For individuals, this involves being able to articulate what was learned and how it affects their decision-making process.
 For organisations, it might be reflected in training materials, company literature, or strategic planning documents.

 - Proactive measures: Instead of merely reacting to problems, a learned individual or organisation will proactively implement measures to prevent anticipated issues.
 This forward-thinking approach is a hallmark of genuine learning.

 - Receptive feedback mechanisms: An entity that has learned will be open to feedback and will establish mechanisms to receive and act on it.
 This might be in the form of performance reviews, customer feedback systems, or other feedback loops.